Enums in OpenAPI

 andconst

 ?
 Do they require extension attributes?
-Research this before writing your schema. - Default value: Provide default values for enums with an obvious default, but avoid them where you need the client to put thought into their choice.
+Research this before writing your schema. - Default value: Provide default values for enums with an obvious default, but avoid them where you need the client to consider their choice.
 For example, for an API that creates a web server, you would want the client to think carefully about the server size as it costs the client money.
-But the operating system version could easily default to the latest.
+In comparison, operating system versions can default to the latest version without the same level of ramifications.